 30 June 2017

-A Stanford University study has found that people were more likely to choose vegetable dishes when they carried indulgent names.
-For example, ‘twisted citrus-glazed carrots’ were more popular than the same dish labelled simply as ‘carrots’, despite no difference in how they were prepared or served.
+A Stanford University study found that people were more likely to choose vegetable dishes when they carried indulgent names.
+‘Twisted citrus-glazed carrots’ anyone?

 03 May 2013

 Why do people criticise foods produced for weight management but nonetheless consume them when on a diet to lose weight?

 A diet based on a variety of nutritious foods, including plenty of fruits and vegetables, remains the best way to ensure a balanced nutrient intake for optimal health.

 04 November 2012

 Researchers at the University of Nottingham have found that skipping breakfast leads to increased food intake later in the day.
 Their study also shows how eating breakfast can affect metabolic and hormonal responses to subsequent meals.